 The Safe Haven Bathhouse was designed by TYIN and built to accommodate the needs of the Safe Haven Orphanage, including toilets and laundry.
 In Thailand, small children are vulnerable to climatic and environmentally caused illnesses, making hygiene a primary concern in preventing diseases.
 With the help of local workers, the bathhouse was built in two weeks.
 It has an area for toilets, showering, washing clothes and a washing room.
 Buried pipes take away the sewage, which is dealt with on-site through the use of concrete tanks buried in the ground.
 The subterranean tanks, which are capable of handling large amounts of water, were selected with the heavy rainy season in mind.
 The floors are made of gravel and stones that drain the water and do not need much maintenance.
-The design is adapted to the local Karen culture.
+The design is adapted to the local Karen culture and available materials.

 *Please note that building designs are being included as “products” in the Habitat Sector of the Solutions Library to allow readers to learn from how projects were designed and constructed and how they are serving the occupants, whether effective or ineffective.

-The toilets (two pits and a western toilet) are within two concrete masses that are constructed from CMU blocks.
+The addition of new toilets (two pits and a western toilet) are designed within two concrete masses that are constructed from CMU blocks.
 In the middle, there are concrete containers for washing in semi-privacy, as is customary in the Karen culture.
-The facade is a bamboo screen on an angle, providing wall and roof in a passageway created beneath it.
+The façade is a bamboo screen on an angle, which provides a wall and roof in a passageway created beneath it.
 The floor is made from gravel and locally-sourced wood, which are easy to clean and drain.
 The sewage is handled on-site and incorporates a drainage system for rainwater.
 The building has wood columns that perform well in seismic events, especially if the roof is light.
 The bamboo material used has a high seismic resistance due to its flexibility.
 CMU construction, such as the one used in the project, can perform well in earthquakes if designed to a high level of quality and incorporating the necessary tensional components.

 The bathhouse was built using local labour, so these craftsmen could give support if needed.

 The bamboo shingles can be individually replaced.
 More gravel can be added if needed.
-All of the materials can be obtained locally.
+All of the materials can be sourced locally.

 Designer specified performance targets include: privacy, sanitation, natural daylight, and durability.